safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 Suggestions and updates for the Readers report

-- Give a warning if Readers/Reader FTs are not connected (possible in 2017?)
+- Give a warning if Readers/Reader FTs are not connected
-- If we knew what connections exist (this might now be possible in 2017) then test for all Reader FT's connected to same transformer - in which case a merge filter could be used
+	- 2017 introduced connection info, so this might now be possible
+- Test for all Reader FT's connected to same transformer - where a merge filter could be used
+	- Again, with connection info in 2017 this might be possible
-- Information or warning where it would be possible to implement a where clause on a reader (for instance if there's a tester right after a reader).
+- Information or warning where it would be possible to implement a where clause on a reader
+	- For instance an empty where clause followed by a Tester after a reader
 - Test connections to databases and file locations using the information in the workspace

 ## Report 6: WRITERS ##

 Suggestions and updates for the Writers report

+- Give a warning if Writers/Writer FTs are not connected
+	- 2017 introduced connection info, so this might now be possible
+- Test for all Writer FT's connected to same filter transformer - where a fanout could be used
+	- Again, with connection info in 2017 this might be possible
+- Test connections to databases and file locations using the information in the workspace

 ## Report 7: Transformers ##